-Minimally Invasive Aortic Valve Replacement (MICS AVR)Understanding minimally invasive surgery is important.
+Minimally Invasive Aortic Valve Replacement (MICS AVR)Understand how minimally invasive aortic valve replacement can change outcomes.
 Making the right decisions could change your life.

-In this superior technique the aortic valve is approached between the ribs on the right side.
+In this superior technique of minimal invasive aortic valve replacement the aortic valve is approached between the ribs on the right side.
 No bones are cut.
 Exposure is excellent and the technique of replacement is similar to the open operation.

 The advantages of this approach are

 3. It allows for much faster healing.
 The cut is a mere 4cms.

 4. Skin infection is near zero and as no bone is cut the dreaded bone infection (Osteomyelitis) is eliminated.

 5. Not cutting the bone also decreases blood loss during the operation and this in turn translates into significantly reduced need for blood transfusion and the related complications of kidney failure and lung injury.